 A procurement method that emphasizes value over price.
 The best value might not be the lowest cost.
-This method is generally achieved through the negotiated Request for Proposal (RFP) method.
+Generally achieved through the Request for Proposal (RFP) method.

 Bid sample: A sample to be furnished by a bidder to show the characteristics of a product offered in a bid.
 Bid samples are used only to determine the responsiveness of the bid.
 (Nash, Schooner, O'Brien, 1998) - NIGP